-Trading in Benchmark Component Instruments such as freight futures contracts will involve the Fund entering into cash settled futures contracts.
+Trading in Benchmark Component Instruments such as futures contracts will involve the Fund entering into contractual commitments to purchase or sell specific amounts of instruments at a specified date in the future.
+The gross or face amount of the contracts is expected to significantly exceed the future cash requirements of the Fund as the Fund intends to close out any open positions prior to the contractual expiration date.
 As a result, the Fund's market risk is the risk of loss arising from the decline in value of the contracts.
 The Fund considers the "fair value" of derivative instruments to be the unrealized gain or loss on the contracts.
-The market risk associated with the settlement of contracts will be limited to the aggregate face amount of the contracts held or cash settled.
+The market risk associated with the settlement of contracts will be limited to the aggregate face amount of the contracts held.